makrai/notes/tarunesh-2101-meta-multitask-multiling.md

   * experiments on five different tasks and six different languages from the XTREME multilingual benchmark dataset
-* Our meta-learned model clearly improves in performance compared to competitive baseline models that also include multi-task baselines.
-We also
+* Our meta-learned model clearly improves in performance compared to competitive baseline models that also include multi-task baselines
-  * zero-shot evaluations on unseen target languages to demonstrate the utility
+  * zero-shot evaluations on unseen target languages demonstrate the utility
-    * two multi-task baselines while also reinforcing the linguistic insight
+  * two multi-task baselines

 # 1 Intro

 * multi-task learning
-  (Liu+ 2019b; Kendall+ 2018; Liu+ 2019a; Yang and Hospedales, 2017) that
+  (Liu+ 2019b; Kendall+ 2018; Liu+ 2019a; Yang and Hospedales, 2017)
 * multi-lingual deep learning models to learn effective embeddings has led to (Conneau+ 2020; Conneau and Lample, 2019; Artetxe and Schwenk, 2019);
   * to aid languages in limited resource (Kumar+ 2019; Wang+ 2017; Adams+ 2017)